uqlibrary/technology-training/Git/installation.md

 1. Set your username and password to use this GNU/Linux Environment;
 1. Install Git with the following command: `sudo apt-get install git`

-### Git for Windows on your laptop

-> This option is the fastest way to get Git going.

-If you don't have Windows 10, or if you can't install Ubuntu for Windows:

-1. Go to the [Git for Windows website](https://gitforwindows.org/) and click on "Download";
-1. Download and run the installer that starts with "Git" and finishes with ".exe";
-1. Once installed, launch "Git Bash" from the start menu.

 ### Git for Windows on a Library computer